Google-Developer-Student-Club-I2IT/Clippin_n_grafting-Web/README.md

 # New to GitHub? 🙏🏼
-If you are new here, I am excited to be a part of your open source journey!
+If you are new here, we would be excited to be a part of your open source journey!
 Below articles will help you to take your initial steps in any case feel free to reachout.

 1. [Getting started with open source](https://rohinirg.hashnode.dev/getting-started-with-your-open-source-journey)
 2. [Forking a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo)